17 Cumulative Songs for Children's Choir

 Usually, the lyrics are a list of some kind, getting progressively longer as the song goes on.

-Cumulative songs are great for children because they:
+Cumulative songs are great for elementary singers because they:

-are a great teaching tool for developing choral musicianship, particularly developing good breath control and breath support for singing (the phrases get longer and longer each time you sing them!)
+Cumulative songs are also a great teaching tool for developing choral musicianship, particularly developing good breath control and breath support for singing (the phrases get longer and longer each time you sing them!).

 How to Teach a Cumulative Song